Okay. That’s a corny title. But food from this part of the world offers something everyone will like.

 Click here to watch it being made by an Egyptian lady.

-This is a very popular dish.
+Almost everyone loves warak enab.
 These grape leaves are stuffed with rice and meat and cooked in a very large pot.
-Depending on which country you are in when you eat it, you might find stuffed zucchinis, green peppers, tomatoes, onions, and carrots added to it.
-This recipe takes a while to prepare.
+Depending on which country you are in when you eat it, stuffed zucchinis, green peppers, tomatoes, onions, and carrots are added to it.
+It takes a while to prepare.

 Here is a cooking lesson for these stuffed grape leaves.